seraries/commonplaces/BadassByKathySierra/README.md

 ## What is "badass"?

-"Badass" means expertise.
+"Badass" means expert.
 Badass users are users who excel at the context they care about.
-A badass user of a photography app is a badass (expert) photographer.
+A badass user of a photography app is an expert photographer.
 We want to help the users of our tool develop expertise at whatever they are using our tool *for*.

-## Okay, but *how* do I make my app's users badass?
+## Okay, but *how* do I make my product's users badass?

-The first step is to put your users first; think about them before you think about your "brand" or your business.
+You've got to put your users first; think about them before you think about your "brand" or your business.
 As Kathy Sierra says, "If we **really** care about our users, we'll help them do what **they** want, not what *we* want."

 Once you've made that cognitive and motivational shift, you're ready to re-think your product so that *its purpose* is making your users badass at the context they care about (the goal that is motivating them to use your app in the first place).